cratera/papers-game/LEARNINGS.md

 - My best friends for this new journey: [React Native Docs](https://reactnative.dev/docs), [react-navigation docs](https://reactnavigation.org/) and [Expo](https://docs.expo.io/versions/latest/)

-## Javascript
+## React Native

+- Diff between native ScrollView and react-native-gesture-handler.
+The 2nd is replacment improved.
 - ❓What's the best way to async/wait and try/catch stuff?
 Component?
 Context?
 "Backend"?

-## React Native

-- Diff between native ScrollView and react-native-gesture-handler.
-The 2nd is replacment improved.
+- Those react-navigation screen animations are hard to understand... still need to learn it
+- 🐛Firefox: width/height must be a number.
+If it's a string, it does not work. (found when using icons)

 ## Expo